 A death caused by a workplace injury or illness can have devastating financial consequences for the dependents of the deceased worker.
 If your spouse or relative lost his or her life while in the course of his or her job duties, you may be entitled to workers’ compensation benefits.
 While the death of a family member often causes hardships in every aspect of daily life, workers’ compensation benefits can help provide a deceased worker’s dependents with financial security.
-You should confer with an experienced Orange County workers’ compensation lawyer as soon as possible to determine whether you are entitled to benefits for dependents and heirs.
-At the Law Office of Joseph Richards, our attorneys aggressively pursue the workers’ compensation benefits owed following a family member’s death.
+You should confer with an experienced Riverside and San Bernardino County workers’ compensation lawyer as soon as possible to determine whether you are entitled to benefits for dependents and heirs.
+At Law Office of Joseph Richards, P.C., our attorneys aggressively pursue the workers’ compensation benefits owed following a family member’s death.
 We have an office in Orange County and a second office in the Inland Empire, and we assist people seeking workers’ compensation benefits throughout Southern California.Eligibility for Recovering Death Benefits

 For an injury or illness to be considered work-related, it must arise out of and occur during the course and scope of employment.
 Injuries and illnesses can be caused by accidents or repeated exposure to certain conditions.
 Under California workers’ compensation law, if an employee suffers a workplace injury or illness and subsequently dies due to the injury or illness, certain individuals who were either partially or totally dependent on the deceased employee may be entitled to benefits.
 Any child of the deceased worker who is under the age of 18 and a spouse who earned $30,000 or less in the 12 months preceding the death may be deemed total dependents, while partial dependents may be determined based on whether the facts indicate that they relied on the deceased worker for financial support at the time of the injury.
 Close relatives of the employee, such as parents, grandparents and grandchildren, aunts and uncles, nieces and nephews, siblings and in-laws, and members of the employee’s household, may be able to recover benefits as well.Timeline for Applying for Benefits for Dependents and Heirs